 First Deployment

-Walk through deploying your first infrastructure stack with Siovos Desktop
+Complete guide to deploying your first infrastructure with Siovos Desktop

-This guide will walk you through deploying your first infrastructure stack using Siovos Desktop.
-The entire process typically takes 15-30 minutes depending on your server's specifications.
+This guide walks you through deploying your first infrastructure with Siovos Desktop.
+The process typically takes 15 to 30 minutes depending on your server's specifications.

 Before You Begin#